15 Best Free AI Tools for Beginners in 2026 (Tested & Useful)

 3. Claude

-🤖 Understand Claude deeply How to Use Claude Like a Pro
+Helpful guide: How to Use Claude Like a Pro

 Best For: Long documents, deep writing, summaries

 Claude is known for thoughtful responses and handling longer text better than many tools.
+It is especially useful for article planning, editing, and summarizing large pieces of content.

 Use Claude For: